gltronred/ccq2017-site/pages/venue.markdown

 ---
-title: Venue
+title: Computation and cryptography with qu-bits
 ---

-# Conference venue
+# Workshop venue

 Workshop is hosted by [Kazan Federal University](http://kpfu.ru/eng)